ceph/ceph/doc/dev/development-workflow.rst

 stable release that is not a LTS, it is better to wait until there are more.

-When a stable release reaches its end of life, it may be safer to recommend an upgrade to the next long term support release instead of proposing a new point release to fix a problem.
-For instance, the Dumpling v0.67.11 release has bugs related to backfilling which have been fixed in Firefly v0.80.x.
-A backport fixing these backfilling bugs has been tested in the draft point release Dumpling v0.67.12 but they are large enough to introduce a risk of regression.
-As Dumpling is approaching its end of life, users suffering from this bug can upgrade to Firefly to fix it.
-Unless users manifest themselves and ask for Dumpling v0.67.12, this draft release may never be published.
+When a stable release is to be retired, it may be safer to recommend an upgrade to the next LTS release instead of proposing a new point release to fix a problem.
+For instance, the ``dumpling`` v0.67.11 release has bugs related to backfilling which have been fixed in ``firefly`` v0.80.x.
+A backport fixing these backfilling bugs has been tested in the draft point release ``dumpling`` v0.67.12 but they are large enough to introduce a risk of regression.
+As ``dumpling`` is to be retired, users suffering from this bug can upgrade to ``firefly`` to fix it.
+Unless users manifest themselves and ask for ``dumpling`` v0.67.12, this draft release may never be published.

 * The ``Ceph lead`` decides a new stable release must be published
 * The ``release master`` gets approval from all leads